Mayank-Prakash-Sharma18/math-english/content/arithmetic-beginner/interest/compound-interest.md

 The rate of compound interest, r =  100 ($k^\frac{1}{n}$ – 1) = 100 ($8^\frac{1}{3}$ – 1) = 100 (2 - 1) = 100%
 </div><br>

-##### Q. What are the least number of years in which a sum of money will become 1.21 times itself at a rate of 10%?
+##### Q. What are the least number of years in which a sum of money will become 1.21 times itself at a compound rate of 10%?

 Explanation: Formula Method<br>
 <div class="Exp">